Special Food and Allergy Diets

 Serving Families for Many Years

-Peter Kassen, co-owner and co-director with wife, Meg, of Hidden Valley Camp in Maine, says that about 5 to 10 percent of their 280 campers are on some sort of special diet.
-And the numbers seem to rise each year.
-Lactose intolerance, wheat and nut allergies are the most common, Kassen states.
-In response, he, Meg and their kitchen crew, who have run the dining hall for the past 20 years, got themselves up to speed by researching information on food allergies, talking to families of their campers, seeking out formal training and creating separate preparation and serving areas for specific foods.
+About 5 to 10 percent of our campers each year are on some sort of special diet.
+Lactose intolerance, wheat and nut allergies are the most common.
+In response, our directors, along with our kitchen crew, get up to speed by researching latest information on food allergies, talking to families of campers, seeking out formal training, creating separate preparation, and serving areas for specific foods.

-Kassen doesn't believe kids on special diets at his camp feel singled out in any negative way.
-"There are enough now that they're not the only ones eating some different foods....
-And a lot of what goes on here is a reflection of the philosophy of the camp, which sees everyone as an individual.
+We don't believe that kids on special diets should feel singled out in any negative way.
+As former Director Peter Kassen says, "A lot of what goes on here is a reflection of the philosophy of the camp, which sees everyone as an individual.
 If you follow that in all of your operations, it's pretty easy to do in the dining hall, too."

 happygirls